IED Frequently Asked Questions

 TPS sensor can cause the same result of increased decel popping.

-What is different about the 09 FLH's?
+What is different about the 09 Touring Bikes?

 Harley made additional internal changes to the 09 ECM and some changes to the